 Gently Exfoliate Your Skin

 Harsh exfoliation can worsen your acne.
 It is best to use gentle acids when exfoliating your skin to remove blackheads.

 Although blackheads won’t be removed immediately, regular sessions will help remove the clog.
 Eventually, it could move your blackheads.

-Another way to exfoliate the skin gently is to use a .
+Another way to exfoliate the skin gently is to use a No products found..
 Sonic Facial Brushes are a great solution for many beauty issues!
 These are gentle on the skin and won’t irritate it or over-exfoliate it.
 These will also help remove dead skin cells.

 Another way to help unplug your pores is to use Retinoids .
 There are topical skin care products that contain retinoids.

 However, these are considered stronger exfoliants.
 If your skin is dry, it is best to avoid this kind of product.

 Of course, many of these machines cost hundreds of dollars, so the cost may be prohibitive for some.
 Just keep in mind that a home device is still much cheaper than microdermabrasion at a MediSpa or Beauty Clinic!